 LESS IS MORE

 For the last several weeks we have been building up our mileage, with a consequent toll on our bodies.
 We have built a base, improved our fitness level and added stress to our bodies.
 This is positive stress.
 Our bodies are getting stronger from the additional time on our feet, from the longer distances covered each week AND from the ‘rest days’ along the way.
 In fact, the greatest advancement comes from the rest and recovery following the increasing mileage.
-Utilizing rest days and cutback weeks, we discover ‘Less is More,’ as our bodies begin to derive MORE benefit from LESS running.
+Utilizing rest days and cutback weeks, we discover our bodies begin to derive MORE benefit from LESS running - yes, 'Less is More'.